- Food and Cooking»

 How to Make Chicken Broth Without Vegetables

-Chicken broth or chicken stock is usually made with either a whole chicken or a chicken carcass and a variety of vegetables.
-Carrots, celery and onions are the most popular vegetables employed but a number of others can also be used.
+Chicken broth or chicken stock is usually made with either a whole chicken or a carcass and a variety of vegetables.
+Carrots, celery, and onions are the most popular vegetables used to improve the broth's depth, but a number of other options can also be used.
 What happens, however, when we wish to make chicken broth but don't have ready access to any appropriate vegetables?
-Is there a way in which we can still make a perfectly seasoned and usable broth or do we have to significantly alter our plans?
+Is there a way we can still make a perfectly seasoned and usable broth, or do we have to significantly alter our plans?
 That is a question I recently had to ask myself.

-The simple truth of this situation is that it was only when I had my chicken prepared and the carcass ready with which to start making the broth that a very pertinent thought occurred to me: I had forgotten to buy the vegetables I needed at the supermarket!
-The way I saw it, I had three obvious choices.
-I could abandon or delay my broth making plans, I could make a second visit of the day to the supermarket, or I could improvise.
-Given that I wanted the broth prepared, refrigerated and ready for use the following day—in addition to the fact that it was snowing heavily and extremely cold outside—I opted for the third and what I saw to be the logical option.
+The simple truth of this situation is that it was only when I had my chicken prepared and the carcass ready to start making the broth that a very pertinent thought occurred to me: I had forgotten to buy the vegetables I needed!
+The way I saw it, I had three obvious choices: I could abandon or delay my broth-making plans; I could make a second visit of the day to the supermarket; or I could improvise.
+Given that I wanted the broth prepared, refrigerated, and ready for use the following day—in addition to the fact that it was snowing heavily and extremely cold outside—I opted for the third and, what I saw to be, the logical option.

 There are certain situations in cooking where we are bound by a very definite set of rules.
-For example, we know that chicken and similar poultry must always be properly cooked and this is non-negotiable if we are to eliminate the risk of serious illness or even death.
-In a similar sense, science dictates that when we are making pastries or cakes, the ingredient proportions have to be precise if disaster in the oven is to be avoided.
+For example, we know that chicken and similar poultry must always be properly cooked.
+This is non-negotiable if we are to eliminate the risk of serious illness or even death.
+In a similar sense, science dictates that when we are making pastries or cakes, the ingredient proportions have to be precise in order to avoid an oven disaster.
 Fortunately, in most instances, experimentation is not only possible, it is to be encouraged.
 After all, almost every food recipe on this planet came about either through experimentation on the part of its creator or by complete accident when something else was being attempted.
 With this reality very much in mind, I began my kitchen scavenge for potential chicken broth ingredients.

 A few minutes later, I had tentatively decided on my broth ingredients from what herbs and seasonings I had available and was ready to proceed.